Addiction Medicine Fellowship

 The Addiction Medicine fellowship at the University of Nebraska Medical Center is housed in the Department of Family Medicine with faculty from the Department of Psychiatry.
 As one of only a handful of fellowships in the upper Midwest, the UNMC Addiction Medicine Fellowship is poised to provide a one-year comprehensive training.

-Addiction Medicine is a specialty that involves treating patients across all age ranges.
-Physicians in this specialty work with all spectrums of substance use, from prevention to treatment and recovery.
-Addiction Medicine physicians also work with behavioral
+Addiction Medicine is a specialty that involves treating patients across all age ranges and with all spectrums of substance use, from prevention to treatment and recovery.
+In addition to substance use disorders, addiction medicine physicians also treat gambling disorder and internet gaming disorder.

 About the Program